Swift42/slya-electron/README.md

 2) Download the "electron-v35.1.0-[...]" version for your OS/CPU (e.g. "linux-arm64" is for the Raspberry Pi 5) and unpack it
 3) Download slya-electron.zip from here and unpack the ZIP in the electron program folder
 4) Start the app with "SLYA.sh" (on Linux) or "SLYA.bat" (on Windows).
 It may be useful to create a shortcut/launcher for it.
 Alternatively you can start the electron app with the parameter ".", so e.g. "electron.exe ." on Windows or "./electron ." on Linux.
-5) When SLYA has started, you will see the error message "phantom is not defined" in the console.
-This is because you need to set your wallet key in the SLYA settings (Tools -> Settings -> Advanced).
-After you set the key, use the reload button.
-Done.
+5) When SLYA has started, it will automatically download the latest SLYA version and tells you that the wallet key is missing.
+Follow the instructions to add the key.

 The SLYA standalone version comes with three additional buttons: